-EQUIVALENT VENT LENGHT (EVL)
+Equivalent Vent Length (EVL)

-The longer the run of pipe in your installation, the greater the restriction in the system.
+The longer the run of pipe in your installation, the more restriction there is in the system.
 Therefore, larger diameter pipe should be used.

 - Use 4" pipe if you have more than 15 feet of Equivalent Vent Length (EVL). - Horizontal runs shall not exceed 10 feet of EVL.